homermultitext/hmt-se2021/local/references/index.md

 - Dindorf:  [vol. 1 of his edition of Venetus B scholia](http://www.homermultitext.org/pd-pdfs/Dindorf-v3.pdf) (pdf)
-- edition of limited selection of *scholia* by Erbse (ca. 80% of Venetus A scholia; probably less for Venetus B)
+- text of limited [selection of *scholia* by Erbse](./wh-iliad4.html) (ca. 80% of Venetus A scholia; probably less for Venetus B. Text from WordHoard project: note that Erbse's critical apparatus is not included).
+For help reading the format of Erbse's text, see [this guide](./erbse-key/)

 ## *Iliad* 4